What Do Adverbs Modify? (+ Examples and a Quiz)

 * Adverbs can modify prepositions and conjunctions (source) but do so rarely.

 Adverbs modify prepositions and conjunctions so infrequently that those instances won’t be included in this article.
-For the purpose of this post, we’ll stick to the common notion that adverbs modify verbs, adjectives, and adverbs.
+We’ll stick to the common notion that adverbs modify verbs, adjectives, and adverbs.

 It’s important to note that adverbs can also modify entire sentences.